The 105-credit BCL/JD program is an opportunity to learn the Civil Law and Common Law traditions within a single, integrated course of study.

 Accelerating the program

 It is possible to accelerate the completion of the program by taking one additional course in the Winter term of first year (not applicable as of 2016), by completing Summer credits, and by taking a higher number of credits during the regular academic year, up to a maximum of 18 credits.
-Permission to exceed that number requires the permission of the Associate Dean (Academic) and is given only in very exceptional circumstances.
+Permission to exceed that number requires the permission of the Associate Dean (Academic) and is given only in very exceptional circumstances during the final term/year of graduation in order to meet program requirements.

 Trade-offs to accelerated programs